taariqismail1/site/_posts/2021-04-25-14-free-personal-site.md

 2. A website and somewhere for the it to live (hosting)

 ### Domain
 You can buy a domain name for around £10 a year - unfortunately there’s no way of avoiding this, unless you’re happy with something like taariq.squarespace.com.
-Have a look on GoDaddy or search 'domain name' on Google.
+Have a look on [GoDaddy](https://uk.godaddy.com){target="_blank"} or search 'domain name' on Google.

 ### Website and hosting
 Here are some broad options (not exhaustive):
-1. __Website builders__ - Many sites (e.g. GoDaddy, SquareSpace) that sell domains will offer a website builder too.
+1. __Website builders__ - Many sites (e.g. [GoDaddy](https://uk.godaddy.com){target="_blank"}, SquareSpace) that sell domains will offer a website builder too.
 It's low hassle - all you have to do is sign in and start building your website using pre-defined templates.
 Cost: £10 - £15 per month
 2. __Custom website builders__ - e.g. Webflow, Ghost.
 These are similar to the plain website builders, but offer a lot more customisation and flexibility, such as monetising newsletter subscribers.
 You can pick a theme and then customise it.
 Cost: £8 - £10 per month
 3. __Static site hosted on GitHub Pages__.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you work with other people on projects.
 GitHub Pages allows you to host a website for free.
 Cost - £0 per month